kliment-olechnovic/voronota/README.markdown

 Voronota is especially suitable for processing three-dimensional structures of biological macromolecules such as proteins and RNA.

+## Contact information

+If you experience problems with the software or if you have questions or suggestions about it, please contact [Kliment Olechnovic](kliment@ibt.lt).

 # Getting the latest version